gillesboisson/blender-probes-export/readme.md

 Rendering phase Use blender cycle renderer to render scene static object in reflectance cubemaps and panomic equi rectangle for each Irradiance Grid cell, final result is a png (HDR not supported yet) images for each probe

+#### Visibility

+Each probes volumes has visibility settings to define which objects collection are renderer, it is based on existing blender engine features.
+By default all object are visible but it can be changed in object probe export panel.

+Each scene object has a custom visibility options (1 per probe volume type).
+It allows to define which objects are rendered.
+This work in unions (&) with probe volume collection visibility settings.

+All rendered objects are exported in probe baked_objects property

 ### Compute and Packing

 Cumpute phase  load renderered image into blender and use internal blender openGL API to compute irradiance, create reflectance level and pack final data in textures sheet for fast integration.
 Data are exported as JSON and PNG texture sheet, one for each probe

+Irradiance computing is based on Diffuse Irradiance Volume opengl implementation from  [https://learnopengl.com/PBR/IBL/Diffuse-irradiance](Learn OpenGL).

+Reflection computing is based on IBL Volume implementation from [https://learnopengl.com/PBR/IBL/Specular-IBL](Learn OpenGL) implementation.

+Global environment map is based on a mix of both algorithm.

+### Probes image format

+2 format are used for probes data

+#### HDR : Open EXR
+16Bits per channel HDR image are used for rendering and packed data Rendered and packed as open exr (mono layer) file

+### SDR : PNG
+8Bits per channel SDR image are used for rendering and packed data Rendered and packed as png file with global exposure settings

 ### Scene probes data